ijpb/MorphoLibJ/README.md

 --------
 Please note that MorphoLibJ is based on a publication.
 If you use it successfully for your research please be so kind to cite our work:
 * David Legland, Ignacio Arganda-Carreras, Philippe Andrey; [MorphoLibJ: integrated library and plugins for mathematical morphology with ImageJ](http://bioinformatics.oxfordjournals.org/content/early/2016/07/19/bioinformatics.btw413).
 Bioinformatics 2016; 32 (22): 3532-3534. doi: 10.1093/bioinformatics/btw413

+The [MorphoLibJ logo](doc/logo) is available as PNG file in various formats.